hernantz/blog/content/its-the-competition-stupid.md

 perpetuate in it.
 They do listen to constructive feedback and do not demonize those who have different opinions.
-Finally, they do not believe reality can be shaped by laws [^10], but rather understand that changes have to be implemented in phases and tracked down.
+Finally, they do not believe reality can be shaped by laws [^10], but rather understand that changes have to be implemented in scheduled phases and their results tracked down.

-And we all know that this is asking a lot, but, even if you are not governed by populist, dishonest or mediocre burocrats...
+We all know that this is asking a lot, but, even if you are not governed by populist, dishonest or mediocre burocrats...

 ### Governments don't have enough competition